0 / 0

 (The runtime version can be one of the available Decision Optimization runtime versions so, for example, an opl model with runtime 22.1 has the model type do-opl_22.1.)

-You obtain a MODEL-ID.
-Your Watson Machine Learning model can then be used in one or multiple deployments.
+Your model can be used in one or multiple deployments.

 4. Deploy your model by using the MODEL-ID, SPACE-ID, and the hardware specification for the available configuration sizes (small S, medium M, large L, extra large XL).
 See configurations.
 You can also specify the number of nodes to be used (the default value is 1).